Basketball Drill - 3-on-2, 3-on-3 Transition DrillBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook, @ www.coachesclipboard.net

 After a score, or a defensive stop, play ends and the next group at the far end starts.
 Keep score.

-3-on-3 Transition DrillBecome a Premium Member or get the Deluxe CD or downloads to get the complete article and animation.
+3-on-3 Transition DrillBecome a Premium Member or get the Deluxe USB or downloads to get the complete article and animation.
 This complete article also includes the "3-on-3 Transition Drill".

 Roy Williams: Tar Heel Offense & Transition Drills